Skip to content

 Born between 1946-1960, baby boomers were the most populous generation before being overtaken by millennials.

 As early adopters of technology, this generation has experienced a massive evolution in gadgets: from radio to color TV, print media to social media, they’ve used it all.
-That said, you might find that many baby boomers still prefer communicating by phone and reading print newspapers.
+That said, you might find that many baby boomers still prefer communicating by phone and reading print publications.

 Baby boomers’ work experience has skewed toward a time when office dress codes were professional, and their feedback style is more formal, too–delivered on paper and infrequently.
-Baby boomers are known for being team players, optimistic, and tenacious–qualities which are key to mentoring Gen Zs!
+Baby boomers are known for being team players, optimistic, and tenacious–qualities which are key to mentoring Gen Zers!

 Your Gen Z game plan